 How can I purchase a PPU license?

-To purchase Power BI Premium Per User, visit Power BI pricing.
-In the table, scroll down and from the Power BI Premium > Per user column, select buy now.
+To purchase Power BI Premium Per User, see Power BI pricing.
+Scroll to Power BI Premium, under Per user select Buy now.

 Considerations and limitations

 Premium Per User is the lowest entry-point for Power BI Premium features.
-As such, it is built upon the Premium platform which has built-in mechanisms assuring PPU users can leverage the platform’s ability to scale.
-Premium Per user is designed to support enterprise workloads, against Power BI items with size limits that are equivalent to that of a P3 (for datasets, this is a 100Gb limit as documented in the Capacities and SKUs table).
+It's built upon the Premium platform with built-in mechanisms ensuring that PPU users can use the platform’s ability to scale.
+PPU is designed to support enterprise workloads including Power BI items with size limits equivalent to that of a P3.
+For datasets, the 100-GB limit is documented in the Capacities and SKUs table.

-PPU model refresh parallelism limits depend on the number of licenses your organization has.
+PPU model refresh parallelism limits depend on the number of licenses your organization owns.
 The lowest PPU model refresh parallelism limit is 40, and the highest is 160.

-If your PPU trial expires, you and your users will still have access to the workspace, but content that requires the license will be unavailable.
-You must then either move the workspace to a Premium capacity, or turn the requirement offering.
+If your PPU trial expires, you and your users can still access the workspace, but content that requires the license is unavailable.
+You must then either move the workspace to a Premium capacity, or turn off the requirement.

 The export API for PPU is available for paginated reports, with a limit of one call every 5 minutes, per user.
-Power BI reports are not supported.
+Power BI reports aren't supported.